iiasa/message_ix/doc/reporting.rst

     rep.get("custom")

 In this example, the function ``my_custom_report()`` *could* run to thousands of lines; read to and write from multiple files; invoke other programs or Python scripts; etc.
-In order to take advantage of the performance-optimizing features of the Reporter, such calculations can instead be composed from atomic (i.e. small, indivisible) computations.
+In order to take advantage of the performance-optimizing features of the Reporter, such calculations can instead be composed from atomic (i.e. small, indivisible) operators or functions.
 See the :mod:`genno` documentation for more.

 API reference